 Enfeebling Spells: Enfeebling spells junctioned to a stat, empowers the seed operative with the spell either to inflict on attacks or defend against it.

 If a defense stat is chosen (AC or any of the three saving throws), the seed operative gains a +1 to all saving throws against that effect for each spell stocked with the junctioned effect.
 The effects that can be inflicted or defended against are limited to the normal status effects from the status effects page such as blind, or dazzled.
 Any enfeebling spells with more complex effects than those have no effect.
+Different enfeebling spells that inflict the same status effects do not stack this bonus, only the highest applies.

 Enhancing Spells: Enhancing spells junctioned to a stat, empower the seed operative with a better defense or offense or the ability to break through defenses.